ArweaveAlex/arc-site/src/views/Docs/DocsDetail/MD/creating-a-pool/pool-creation-ui.md

 Once you've created your pool, visit the individual Pool Manage Page located in the Pools tab within your account.
 From here, you can begin uploading files to your pool.

-## Setting Artifact Metadata from the UI
+## Setting artifact metadata from the UI

 After uploading the files you wish to archive, proceed to create metadata: